 Zoysia grasses generally boast a consistent winter colour, especially if grown in the warmer regions of Australia.
 For instance, most cultivars are not suited to the changeable weather and cooler winter conditions in Melbourne, possibly with the exception of Nara and Empire.

 Cold weather turns Zoysia grass brown as it goes dormant.
-If you’re located in an area in the country, which is prone to frosty nights in the winter, you can fight the change of winter colour by fertilising your Zoysia lawn in the autumn.
+If you’re located in an area in the country, which is prone to frosty nights in the winter, you can fight the change of winter colour by fertilising your Zoysia lawn and taking good care of it in the autumn.

 People with Zoysia grass may encounter some problems, which are not necessarily related to pests and diseases.
 Over fertilisation and scalping are among the most common maintenance issues.
 These, when coupled with the grass’s relatively slow growth rate, make it harder for damaged areas to recover, regardless of what remedial measures you take.